 RandomForest

 Random forest is a machine learning ensemble classifier.
-Numerous (in our case, 1,000) decision trees are computed using random subsets of the covariates.
+Numerous (in our case, 1,000 by default) decision trees are computed using random subsets of the covariates.
 Each tree gets one vote, and whichever class gets the best vote “wins”.
 The relative importance of each covariate is assessed by the change in a fit statistic, on average, for trees that include it.
 Random forest models automatically model interactions and nonlinear relationships.
 According to Breiman, cross-validation or separation of data into test\training splits is not required with Random Forest because internally random forest uses a bootstrap sample to fit individual trees observations not used to fit a given tree are called out-of-bag.
 Predictions can then be calculated for each observation using only trees for which the observation was out-of-bag (OOB).
-All evaluation metrics for the training data are based on OOB predictions and thus should be similar to the results from applying evaluation metrics to independent test data.
+All evaluation metrics for the training data are based on OOB predictions and thus should be similar to the results from applying evaluation metrics to independent test data assuming independent observations.
 The OOB confusion matrix does not agree with the training data confusion matrix because the threshold for the former is based on wining OOB votes while the later has a threshold based on the threshold optimization method selected by the user.
 Several parameters can be set for random Forest these are discussed in detail and their defaults are listed in the randomForest function documentation in the randomForest reference manual (http://cran.r-project.org/web/packages/randomForest/index.html).

 BoostedRegressionTree (BRT)

 BRT is also based on numerous decision trees.
 BRT starts with a single decision tree, then adds a tree that best explains error in the first tree, and so on.
 Like random forest, BRT models automatically model interactions and nonlinear relationships, and are robust to missing observations.
-Our implementation makes approximately 1,000 trees, and incorporates advanced algorithms for tuning the model settings, simplifying the model using a cross-validation technique, and for detecting important interactions between covariates.
+Our implementation makes approximately 1,000 trees by default, and incorporates advanced algorithms for tuning the model settings, simplifying the model using a cross-validation technique, and for detecting important interactions between covariates.
 If more than 500 presence or absence records are found a random subset will be used for learning rate estimation and model simplification but all data will be used in the final model fitting step.
 The cross-validation step within BRT should not be confused with that provided by the Model Selection Cross Validation step.
 The former is used to optimize parameter values when defaults are not provided while the later is used to select models based on between model comparisons of evaluation metrics.
 All discussion of cross-validation related to setting parameters in refers to the algorithm used for parameter optimization and does not affect the cross validation split selected by Model Selection and Cross Validation.

 Output Produced by All models